-- Discuss your controls/requirements early so the contractor can align their COVID-19 systems to COVID-19 to yours. - Develop a site health and safety induction in consultation with the contractor so there is consistency in information about site safety standards - Ensure the contractor understands that all their workers will be required to undertake an event specific induction before entering the event site - Implement contactless deliveries (such as through removing the requirement for a physical signature on delivery and checking that systems for e-invoicing are in place)
+- Discuss your controls/requirements early so the contractor can align their COVID-19 systems to yours. - Develop a site health and safety induction in consultation with the contractor so there is consistency in information about site safety standards - Ensure the contractor understands that all their workers will be required to undertake an event specific induction before entering the event site - Ensure the contractor understands they (and their workers) will need to follow COVID Marshals instructions - Implement contactless deliveries e.g. by removing the requirement for a physical signature on delivery and checking that systems for e-invoicing are in place